4ms/stm32mp1-baremetal/README.md

 [OSD32MP1-BRK](https://octavosystems.com/octavo_products/osd32mp1-brk/) board,
-which is just a breakout board for the [OSD32MP15x SiP](https://octavosystems.com/octavo_products/osd32mp15x/), which is just an [STM32MP15x chip](https://www.st.com/en/microcontrollers-microprocessors/stm32mp1-series.html)
-+ SDRAM + PMIC in a BGA package.
+which is just a breakout board for the [OSD32MP15x SiP](https://octavosystems.com/octavo_products/osd32mp15x/), which is just an [STM32MP15x chip](https://www.st.com/en/microcontrollers-microprocessors/stm32mp1-series.html) plus SDRAM and PMIC in a BGA package.
 To port these projects to work on another PCB with an STM32MP15x chip, you may need to modify the device tree files of u-boot to match your hardware.